cryfs/cryfs/README.md

         cmake .. -DDISABLE_OPENMP=on

-    but that will cause slower file system mount times (performance after mounting will be unaffected).
+    but this will cause slower file system mount times (performance after mounting will be unaffected).
-    If you installed OpenMP with homebrew or macports, it should be autodetected.
+    If you installed OpenMP with homebrew or macports, it will be autodetected.
     If that doesn't work for some reason (or you want to use a different installation than the autodetected one), pass in these flags: